elpop/ga_cli/README.md

     The ga_cli program shows in color green the values you can use.
 When only left 5 seconds for Code change, shows the value in color red.
 The values changes each 30 seconds.

-    Is important to make your computer time correct.
+    Is important to keep your computer time correct.
 The TOTP (Time-Based One Time Password) algorithm used in Google Authenticator need a correct time-date. use a NTP (Network Time Protocol) service to do it.

 ## Author